DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

   - **Degaussing**: used on magentic media
   - **(Physical) destruction**: used for SSD/electronic components, or in combination with other less-secure methods.
 Due to problems with remnant data, the U.S. National Security Agency requires physical destruction of SSDs
   - **Cryptographic Erasure**: AKA cryptoshedding, basically destroying encryption key; may be only secure method for cloud storage
+  - The standard methods for clearing magnetic tapes, according to the NIST Guidelines for Media Sanitization, are overwriting the tape with nonsensitive data, degaussing, and physical destruction via shredding or incineration.
+Reformatting a tape does not remove remnant data.

 [2.3](#2.3) Provision resources securely (OSG-9 Chpt 16)